AnkurRam2002/MOCK-API/DEPLOYMENT.md

 1. **URL Resolution**: Changed from hardcoded localhost URL to relative URL (`/api/users`) which works in both development and production
 2. **Error Handling**: Improved error messages to show more helpful debugging information
 3. **Server Component**: The app now properly uses Next.js server components for data fetching
+4. **Dynamic Server Usage**: Fixed the "Dynamic server usage: no-store fetch" error by using proper caching strategy and force-dynamic configuration

 ### Deployment Steps: